neondatabase/neon/pageserver/src/layered_repository/README.md

 which pages they apply to, and accumulates the incoming changes in memory.
 Every now and then, the accumulated changes are written out to new immutable files.
 This process is called checkpointing.
-Old versions of on-disk files not needed by any timeline are removed by GC process.
+Old versions of on-disk files that are not needed by any timeline are removed by GC process.

 # Terms used in layered repository

-- Relish - one PostgreSQL relation or similarly threated file.
+- Relish - one PostgreSQL relation or similarly treated file.
 - Segment - one slice of a Relish that is stored in a LayeredTimeline.
 - Layer -  specific version of a relish Segment in a range of LSNs.

 Layers can be InMemory or OnDisk:
-- InMemory layer is not durably stored and should be rebuild from WAL on pageserver start.
+- InMemory layer is not durably stored and needs to rebuild from WAL on pageserver start.
 - OnDisk layer is durably stored.

 OnDisk layers can be Image or Delta: